THE CHIEF COUNSEL HONORS PROGRAM

 - Positions are available in our offices nationwide and are subject to a three-year commitment

-Eligibility Requirements for the Honors Program (Class of 2022)
+Eligibility Requirements for the Honors Program (Candidates Start in Summer or Fall of 2023)

 - For JDs: Top 25% class rank or minimum GPA of 3.35 is required (if the school does not provide class rank or GPA at the time a selection is made, a minimum LSAT of 160 is required)